Château La Confession Saint-Émilion Grand Cru 2019

 Wine rated (2022 guide) 93/100

-Flowers, licorice, and red cherries emerge on the nose and palate.
-Round, smooth, polished, and fresh, with freshness, length, and lots of sweet fruit on the palate.
-You can enjoy it after just a few years of bottle aging.
-Drink from 2024 to 2036.
+Aromas of flowers, licorice, and red cherries emerge on the nose and palate.
+Round, smooth, refined, and fresh, with a lively, lingering finish and plenty of sweet fruit on the palate.
+It can be enjoyed after just a few years of bottle aging.
+Best enjoyed from 2024 to 2036.

 Customer rating